reallyasi9/ZipStreams.jl/README.md

 the file is done in a streaming fashion with a Data Descriptor written at the end of the file data when it is closed.
 If you want to write an entire file to the archive at once, you can use the `write_file(sink, filename, data)` method.
-This method will write file size and checksum information to the archive using the Local File Header rather than a Data Descriptor.
-The advantage to this method is that you can turn around and open the archive using `zipsource`: when streamed for reading, the Local File Header will report the correct file size, allowing proper streaming of the file data.
+This method will write file size and checksum information to the archive in the Local File Header rather than using a Data Descriptor.
+The advantage to this method is that you can turn around and open the archive using `zipsource`: when streamed for reading, the Local File Header will report the correct file size, allowing proper streamed reading of the file data.
 The disadvantages to using this method for writing data are that you need to have all of the data you want to write available at one time and that both the raw data and the compressed data need to fit in memory at the same time.
 Here are some examples using this method for writing files: